 GDM (Global Delivery Model)

 These days, due to fierce competition in the IT market, companies are willing to save money on labor and, at the same time, remain technologically rich in their operations.
-With this in mind, they delegate some (or all) of their projects to the distributed teams, open R&D centers, and thus introduce cutting-edge technology to their products.
+With this in mind, they delegate projects to distributed teams, open R&D centers, and thus introduce cutting-edge technology to their products.
 The most common industry for GDM is IT, for instance, the headquarters of Apple Inc. is in California, the US, while the assembly processes are done in China.

 What Does GDM Mean?

-The key principle of GDM is delegating the software development to the vendor’s development team, meaning that your in-house staff is no longer responsible for the project.
-Some companies prefer to outsource employees for subsidiary projects (short-term or less critical for the company’s overall operations) while other organizations start the project offshore from start to finish.
-If appropriately approached, companies achieve numerous advantages of global delivery model that contribute to the overall success.
+The key principle of GDM is delegating the software development to the vendor’s development team.
+Some companies prefer to outsource employees for subsidiary projects (short-term or less critical for the company’s overall operations) while other organizations set up the project entirely offshore.
+If appropriately approached, companies leverage numerous advantages of global delivery model that contribute to the overall success.

-Offshore outsourcing refers to the practice of developing software in offshore offices by the team provided by a vendor.
-This model of GDM remains the classic and has its peculiarities: all stages of development are taken under control of a vendor, meaning that you will only interfere with your team when the project is completed.
+Offshore outsourcing refers to the practice of developing software in offshore countries by the team provided by a vendor.
+This model of GDM remains classic and has its peculiarities: all stages of development are taken under control of a vendor, meaning that you will only reach your team directly when the project is completed.

 The Benefits of Global Software Delivery Model

-To optimize business operations and keep up with the latest business strategies, companies worldwide incline to use DGM to develop their software.
+To optimize business operations and keep up with the latest business strategies, companies worldwide are inclined to use GDM to develop their software.
 What are the benefits of this approach?

 - Fast access to the niche market.
 If your product requires a specific audience or specialists for its development, you can find them elsewhere in other countries.
 Also, GDM helps SMEs to invade the market with new products quickly and successfully .